emwap/signature-paper/paper.md

 Dissatisfied with hard-wired rules and global compiler options, we propose a small language as a more flexible way to drive the compiler.

 The Signature language allows the programmer to express the mapping of individual arguments separately.
+Specifically allows the programmer  to add annotations to every argument.
+These annotations can be as simple as just giving a name to a parameter, using the `name` combinator.
+Or, it can change the arity of the function by introducing new parameters, like the `exposeLength` combinator does.

 - specify how the compiler should treat each argument, and result.
     - naming arguments, for readability and debugging.